 This research area promotes projects to integrate otherwise unencountered research fields, but rather than being a straightforward extension of existing paradigms, it makes a leap to groundbreaking outcomes that could never be achieved through studies in single disciplines.
-To encourage risk-taking and challenging approaches to achieve this goal, judicious effort-based but not immediate resultsbased evaluation of research achievements will be respected.
+To encourage risk-taking and challenging approaches to achieve this goal, judicious effort-based but not immediate results based evaluation of research achievements will be respected.
 Specifically, when there is an early-stage lack of success, processes and details of the failure will be examined, and an internal advisory system will support the project to maximize the values of experiences accumulated through such failures for the benefit of making the next leap forward.
 Simultaneously, novel evaluation criteria and procedures will be sought to develop, establish this research field of novel concepts, independent of conventional frameworks, to eventually make them international standards.
 For this purpose, we will raise the international appeal of this field through contribution of newly joined international advisors.
-Additionally, an internal program will be organized to study the development and of this research area itself over the project duration.
+In addition, as the final phase of the three-year call for proposals, JST, together with ANR, will pursuit stronger international links, especially allowing interdisciplinary integrations across humanities and natural sciences to lead to the creation of a novel conceptual advancement.

 As such, project budgets will be reviewed on a yearly basis and thus may be adjusted according to the research progress.
 Additionally, the composition of the research team and budget may require reconsideration upon interim evaluation of the research progress and outcomes, including merging with other research projects or inviting additional external researchers to join in addition to mere reorganization within the project.
 For effective management as a network-based research institute, the research supervisors' discretionary budget will be fully utilized to provide supplementary budgets for projects making outstanding progress and/or those making significant contributions to the research area.
 It will also be used, as depicted below, for internal programs for training young project participants to become leaders of the next generation who will drive this new research area and to promote internal and external collaboration.